 Article 26– Respect for self-regulatory decisions

-No one, programme or machine in the marketing eco-system should be involved in the publication, delivery or distribution of any marketing communications deemed unacceptable by the relevant self-regulatory body.
-Marketing communications obviously contravening the applicable self-regulatory rules should not be accepted and if already published be removed promptly.
+Whether by humans or through automated means, no one in the marketing eco-system should be involved in the publication, delivery or distribution of any marketing communications deemed unacceptable by the relevant self-regulatory body.
+Marketing communications obviously contravening the applicable self-regulatory rules should not knowingly be accepted and if already published be removed promptly.

-All parties should include a clause in their contracts and other agreements pertaining to marketing communication, committing signatories to comply with the applicable laws and self-regulatory rules, and to respect decisions by the relevant self-regulatory body and support its operation.
+All parties are encouraged to include a clause in their contracts and other agreements pertaining to marketing communication, committing signatories to comply with the applicable laws and self-regulatory rules, and to respect decisions by the relevant self-regulatory body and support its operation.

-In countries where no effective self-regulatory codes and arrangements exist, contracts and other agreements should include a clause committing signatories to comply with the current ICC Code.
+In countries where no effective self-regulatory codes and arrangements exist, contracts and other agreements are encouraged to include a clause committing signatories to comply with the current ICC Code.